AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/functions/context.md

 <!-- TODO(maddiaa): leaving as todo until their is further clarification around their implementation in the protocol -->

-### New Commitments
+### New note hashes

-New commitments contains an array of all of the commitments created in the current execution context.
+New note hashes contains an array of all of the commitments created in the current execution context.

 ### New Nullifiers